 Understanding percentile ranks

 The percentile ranks provided on your score report show the percentages of test takers who received the same scores or lower scores on the exam than you did.
 They show how your scores compare to the scores of other examinees.

-Every year on May 1, the percentile ranks are updated using data from one or more testing years.
+Every year on May 1, the percentile ranks are updated using data from the most recent three years.
 These annual updates ensure that the percentile ranks reflect current and stable information about your scores.
 This means that changes in percentile ranks from one year to another reflect meaningful changes in the scores of examinees, rather than year-to-year fluctuations.
 Updating percentile ranks is consistent with industry practice.

 If you look at your scores in theafter May 1, you will see these percentile ranks.
 Please note that percentile ranks will not change much from one year to the next.